phillip-keldenich/sammy/README.md

 > ```
 > This script executes each instance five times and stores the results in the `level1_docker_results/` directory, including an Excel summary file.
 > Running all experiments may take several days on a single machine.
-> Since some benchmark instances are large, a workstation with sufficient memory is required (tested with 96 GB RAM).
+> Since some benchmark instances are large, a workstation with sufficient memory is required (tested with 96 GiB RAM).

 > [!WARNING]
 >